 We normally use Windows with paying little attention to any errors or warnings that come from the system.
-The periodic monitoring of system logs is good for guaging system health.
-The Windows Event Viewer tool shows time log of error, warnings and information thrown by the system.
+The periodic monitoring of system logs is good for gauging system health.
+The Windows Event Viewer tool shows log of error, warnings and general information thrown by the system.
 The event viewer can be started by following command (I use Windows10).

 Noticed the error appearing quite often.:

 Session “CldFltLog” failed to start with the following error: 0xC0000022